RasaHQ/rasa/docs/core/knowledge-bases.rst

 different objects, you can create your own knowledge base implementation.
 Just inherit ``KnowledgeBase`` and implement the methods ``get_objects()``, ``get_object()``, and ``get_attributes_of_object()``.
+Please, check out the `code <https://github.com/RasaHQ/rasa-sdk/tree/master/rasa_sdk/knowledge_base/>`_ to get more information on what those methods should do.
 You can also customize your knowledge base further, for example, by adapting the methods mentioned in the section :ref:`customize_in_memory_knowledge_base`.